GeoffCox/pretty-good-nlp/README.md

 # pretty-good-nlp

-A simple natural language processing (NLP) recognizer you can use in minutes.
+Pretty-good-nlp is a deterministic, match-based, recognizer for natural language processing (NLP) scenarios.

-## Recognizing Intent
+This readme cover the concepts, motivation, expected scenarios for building the pretty-good-nlp recognizer.
+For installation and usage, see the [package readme](https://github.com/GeoffCox/pretty-good-nlp/package).

+## Recognition is not easy

 Let's say you are writing a home automation application.
 You want the app to respond to user input and take action.
 For example, the user might say `Turn on the oven to 450 degrees for 2 hours`.
 The app should recognize the user's _intention_ to turn on the oven.
-It should also extract the temperature and duration.
+It should also extract the temperature and duration so you can use them to control the oven.

 There are many different ways a user might express the same intent.